 I’m Rob.
 My wife is Diane.
 Collectively, we’re Rodi.

-Way back in 2013, my employer of five years “eliminated my position” due to budget cuts.
+Several years ago, my employer of five years “eliminated my position” due to budget cuts.
 Obtaining another job during middle age is challenging and frustrating.
 Already planning for early retirement anyway, we decided to push it up a few years.

 A Brief Background

 Diane is a Canadian citizen and Registered Nurse and I’m a Brooklyn Boy who worked in the financial services industry for over 30 years.
 We met in 1996 (before the internet was commonplace) through an antiquated forum known back then as a “mailing list” .
 Marrying in 2000, we left San Francisco in 2001 for Calgary, Alberta, where we bought our first house and then sold it six years later.
 Returning back to America in 2007, we tried San Diego but hated it.
 From 2007 through our move to Asia in 2015, Walnut Creek, California was “home”.